Understanding the Child Custody Process in San Diego

 - Attend court hearings: After the other parent has been served, you will be required to attend court hearings, including court-connected mediation (called child custody recommending counseling), as is often required.
 During the hearings, the court will consider the best interests of the child and make a custody determination.

-We recommend seeking the advice of an experienced family law attorney to assist you with the process, as custody cases can be complex and emotionally charged.
+We recommend seeking the advice of experienced San Diego family lawyers to assist you with the process, as custody cases can be complex and emotionally charged.
 San Diego’s trusted child custody attorneys at Fair Cadora are prepared to help you petition, respond, or modify your child custody agreement.